Michael Keaton biography

 cast of great actors such as Mary Tyler Moore and Swoozie Kurtz on Mary's self titled variety show.

 In the late seventies Michael and Jim Belushi starred on Working Stiffs;

 a show that was directed by Penny Marshall, received great reviews and had all the makings of a hit, except for the fact that it had no viewers and was cancelled after

 In 1982, Michael almost lost the first big movie role he ever had, due to the fact that he was too manic, in the movie Night Shift, co-starring Henry Winkler and

 Shelley Long.
-The following year, Michael went on to make one of the movies he is best known for, Mr. Mom.
+The following year, Michael went on to playing a starring role in the hit comedy, Mr. Mom.

 After turning down the role Tom Hanks made famous in Splash, Michael went on to star as a funny gangster in Johnny Dangerously, a car maker in Gung Ho, a hockey player in Touch and Go and a con artist in The Squeeze.
 None were box office